zriyansh/STL/README.md

     sort(v.begin(), v.end(), f);
     // here f is a comparator function.
 Refer LIST section for more on comparator.

+	  // sum of vector elements, where 'a' is the vector and '0' is the initial sum value accumulate(a.begin(), a.end(), 0);

     // CONVERT ARRAY TO VECTOR
     int arr[] = {2, 46, 15, 63, 5, 96};
     int size = sizeof(arr) / sizeof(arr[0]);